The Bankruptcy Trustee

-When someone files for bankruptcy, regardless of whether he files Chapter 7 or Chapter 13 bankruptcy, he will most likely encounter a bankruptcy trustee.
-A bankruptcy trustee has tremendous influence over the debtor’s case.
+When someone files for bankruptcy, regardless of whether they file Chapter 7 or Chapter 13, they will most likely encounter a bankruptcy trustee, who has tremendous influence over the debtor’s case.
 Trustees have various obligations regarding bankruptcy cases and work with both the debtor and creditors throughout the bankruptcy process.

 People typically do not understand what a bankruptcy trustee does, which can cause them to feel anxious about meeting one.
+Furthermore, bankruptcy is already an extremely stressful and emotional process, and adding another party to the equation can make it even more so.
+Bankruptcy attorneys, however, are an essential part of the process and, by understanding their role you can have a better bankruptcy experience.
 Learn about the role of a bankruptcy trustee to alleviate stress and understand your options.

 What is a Bankruptcy Trustee?

 The United States Trustee program appoints a bankruptcy trustee to a specific bankruptcy case.
 The trustee is typically well-versed in bankruptcy law and is responsible for overseeing the various aspects of the case.
 The bankruptcy trustee’s duties vary depending on the type of bankruptcy, the individual situation, and the debtor’s unique circumstances.

 In every bankruptcy case, the bankruptcy trustee will examine the debtor.
 This does not mean that the bankruptcy trustee is there to act against the debtor’s interests.
 During an examination, the trustee works to determine that the debtor’s statements regarding their debts and assets are true.